MK2112/nn-zero-to-hero-notes/T003 - Software in the era of AI/T003 - Software_in_the_era_of_AI - Notes.md

 ### Software 3.0

 The recent update to "What software can be" emerged from Large Language Models (LLMs).
 Indeed, *Software 3.0* programs an LLM for some specific purpose or set of tasks.
-However, this does *not* happen on the level of code or training/weights, but though **prompts.**
+However, this does *not* happen on the level of code or training/weights, but through **prompts.**

 **Prompts can temporarily program multi-purpose LLMs to perform specific tasks for us.** The programming language isn't Python or Java or Lisp, but English, French, Spanish, ...